From selling watermelons in Kano to scoring goals at Cobham, Hafiz Umar Ibrahim gets his dream Chelsea chance

 There will be something for all the clubs when all the details are agreed.

-What next for Hafiz Ibrahim?
+What’s next for Hafiz Ibrahim?

 Hafiz was in Nigeria earlier this month after his trial ended.
 He visited Kano to see his friends for a few days before returning to London to await the conclusion of the deal.

-The visit was kept very private, even his youth coach was said to have withdrawn his mobile phone so that he would not be able to broadcast his visit.
+The visit was kept very private; even his youth coach was said to have withdrawn his mobile phone so that he would not be able to broadcast his visit.
 He was only given back his phone when he got to the airport.

 They wanted to ensure that he was not distracted in the crucial days before this big move.

-The big move has arrived, and he will make it official in coming days when the transfer window opens.
+The big move has arrived, and he will make it official in the coming days when the transfer window opens.

-Fate has smiled on Hafiz and fortune will come with it.
+Fate has smiled on Hafiz, and fortune will come with it.
 May his professional career be prosperous so that he fulfils his ambitions of ruling the football world.

-This post was last modified on May 25, 2024 5:45 am
+This post was last modified on April 1, 2025 6:42 pm

 Lolade Adewuyi